cyberconcepts/cybertools/browser/README.txt

 - the logo to show in the corner of the page

-The default configurator uses attribute annotations for retrieving view properties; that means that there could be form somewhere to edit those properties and store them in the content object's annotations.
+The default configurator uses attribute annotations for retrieving view properties; that means that there could be a form somewhere to edit those properties and store them in the content object's annotations.

   >>> from zope.app.annotation.interfaces import IAttributeAnnotatable, IAnnotations